 What are the admissions requirements?

 FSWC-Charlotte is open to all students who have been certified by their middle schools being ready to rise to high school.
-Selected by lottery, the first 100 students, the class of 2013, entered ECHS as freshmen in August 2009.
-In each succeeding year, a new freshman class of 100, also selected by lottery, will be admitted.
+Selected by a random lottery, a new freshman class of 115, also selected by lottery, will be admitted.
 Enrollment will be capped at 400 students in grades 9 through 12.

 What is the application process?

 The application process is explained in detail on the high school website:http://www.fsw.edu/wp/cchs/ .
 In short, interested students and their parents must attend an informational meeting.
 Students must complete an application that can be downloaded from the website.
 Applications are due on March 1 of each year.
 Students will be notified of their acceptance in the first week in March.

 Is there a cost to Collegiate High School students?

 As a public institution, FSWC-Charlotte is free of charge to students.
 Students receive free high school textbooks and free tutoring.
 Additionally, they receive free college tuition and fees, free college textbooks, and access to all of the facilities of the college.
 Earning two years of college credit tuition-free is a major cost-saving opportunity for students and their parents.

 What kind of curriculum does the Collegiate High School offer?